Psychiatric setting for Euripides at Edinburgh Fest

 At the King's Theatre, Japanese director Tadashi Suzuki won five-star critical praise for his production of "Waiting for Orestes: Electra", based on the tragedy by the ancient Greek writer Euripides and transferred to a psychiatric hospital.

-"All the world's a hospital, and all the men and women merely inmates: that is the central belief that lies behind my theatre work," says the programme introduction.
+"All the world's a hospital, and all the men and women merely inmates: that is the central belief that lies behind my theatre work," says the program introduction.

 The theme transfers well from an ancient Greek amphitheatre to the setting of a Japanese psychiatric unit: wheelchair-bound inmates provide the chorus and percussionist Midori Takada's drumming keeps up a precise background beat.